MaastrichtU-IDS/dsri-workshop-start-app/README.md

 > Replace `my-application` by the Application name you defined.

-* Otherwise you will need to manually delete a few objects related to your application in the OpenShift web UI:
+* Otherwise you will need to manually delete a few objects related to your application in the OpenShift web UI, it can be done easily from the **Overview** page:
   1. Delete the **Route**
   2. Delete the **Service**
   3. Delete the **Deployment Config**